forgefed/forgefed/spec/behavior.md

 activity, in which [object][] is a [Ticket][type-ticket] with fields as described [in the modeling specification][model-ticket].
 The ticket MUST specify at least [id][], [attributedTo][], [summary][], [content][] and [context][].
-The [context][] property specifies the ticket tracker to which the actor is reporting the Ticket (e.g. a repository or project etc. under which the ticket will be listed if accepted). [context][] MUST be either an actor or a child object.
+The [context][] property specifies the project or tracker to which the actor is reporting the Ticket (e.g. a repository or project etc. under which the ticket will be listed if accepted). [context][] MUST be either an actor or a child object.
 If it's a child object, the actor to whom the child object belongs MUST be listed as a recipient in the Create's [to][] field.
 If it's an actor, then that actor MUST be listed in the `to` field.

 Among the recipients listed in the Create's recipient fields, exactly one recipient is the actor who's responsible for processing the ticket and possibly